NSO Birth Certificate: Is It Still Valid in 2023?

 dfa tweet

-The approval of Senate Bill No. (SBN) 2450 should make it very clear that the NSO-issued birth certificate is still valid and doesn’t expire regardless of its issuance date.
+The approval of the Republic Act 11909 should make it very clear that the NSO-issued birth certificate is still valid and doesn’t expire regardless of its issuance date.

-Anyone who will be found guilty of violating this law can be imprisoned for one to six months and a fine of not less than Php 5,000.
+Anyone who is found guilty of violating this law can be imprisoned for one to six months and a fine of not less than Php 5,000.